 Forests play a crucial role in maintaining our ecosystem, for example by capturing carbon dioxide from the atmosphere that would otherwise contribute to global warming.
-Parliament is currently looking at plans to make every EU country compensate for emissions caused by deforestation.
-MEPs approved the plans on 13 September.
-As soon as the Council determines its own position, Parliament will be able to start negotiations with member states on the final deal.
+The EU is working on plans to make every member state compensate for emissions caused by deforestation.
+Parliament and the Council reached an agreement in December 2017, which MEPs will vote on during the April plenary session in Strasbourg.
 Read on to find out more about why forests are so important and what Parliament is proposing to offset CO2 emissions caused by deforestation.

 Forests in the EU

 The EU boasts 182 million hectares of forest, covering 43% of its land area.
 Forest coverage can vary considerably from one member state to another.
 In fact just seven countries account for more than 70% of the EU's forested areas: Finland, France, Germany, Italy, Poland, Spain and Sweden.

 Forests provide numerous ecosystem services: they help to protect the soil from erosion, form part of the water cycle, protect biodiversity by providing a habitat for numerous species, and regulate the local climate.
 Healthy forests are also crucial for fighting global climate change, because they capture carbon dioxide from the atmosphere.
 The new legislation on the land sector aims to harness this potential as part of the EU's climate policy.

 What sector will be affected by the legislation?

 The new plans concern the land use, land use change and forestry - also sometimes known under the abbreviation LULUCF - sector and comprises mainly of forest land and agricultural land, as well as land whose use has changed to, or from, one of these uses.

 This sector does emit greenhouse gases.
 For example through land-use changes, especially when forests are used for something else like arable land, when trees are cut, or because of the livestock on agriculture land.